axsaucedo/industrial-machine-learning/contents2.md

 # 4. Smart Data Pipelines

 [NEXT]
+### The Crypto-ML has now an exponentially increasing amount of internal use-cases

+Their datapipeline is getting unmanagable!

+[NEXT]
 ## Growingly complex data flows

 * There is a growing need to pull data from different sources
 * There is a growing need to pre- and post-process data
-* As complexity increases tasks might be depending on others
+* As complexity increases tasks depending on others
 * If a task fails we wouldn't want to run the children tasks
 * Some tasks need to be triggered chronologically
 * Data pipelines can get quite complex